telerik/kendo-ui-core/docs/controls/data-management/grid/data-binding.md

 # Remote Data Binding

-[Kendo UI Grid widget](http://demos.telerik.com/kendo-ui/grid/index) features a rapid templating engine and a built-in dataSource, which allow you to set up the widget very quickly and use it in your project.
+The [Kendo UI Grid widget](http://demos.telerik.com/kendo-ui/grid/index) features a rapid templating engine and a built-in dataSource, which allow you to set up the widget very quickly and use it in your project.

 ## Bind to Remote Data